 If harmonization cannot be achieved after [15] devices, the full set of the previously agreed 30 devices are tested and harmonization is achieved if the cost of harmonization is less than or equal to the target cost of harmonization.

-The cost of harmonization calculated by taking into account that MPAC is chosen as reference methodology, i.e., C= max(mR,m2+rR,2) - mR
+The cost of harmonization is calculated by taking into account that MPAC is chosen as reference methodology.
+For this harmonization campaign, it is proposed to determine the actual MU for each respective methodology/test system used in the harmonization lab instead of utilizing the worst-case MU/MU budget used in the previous harmonization campaign.
+The assessment of the actual MUs shall consider those MU elements that have complete definitions in the current TR and whose values are not FFS.
+In the case that the assessment of MUs is not completed or agreed within six weeks from when the testing lab provides the MU budgets for review, the original definition of cost from the TR shall apply.

+If the cost of harmonization determined from this harmonization campaign is less than or equal to the target cost, then the method(s) shall be considered harmonized with MPAC and no further modification of the MU budget(s) for these method(s) will be required.

-The offsets are defined in multiples of 0.01dB
+The optimized offsets are defined in multiples of 0.01dB

-The final target for the cost of harmonization is 2dB
+The final target for the cost of harmonization is TBD but ≥1.5dB and ≤2dB

 References